 Lotus Temple, Delhi

-Lotus Temple or the Baha’I Lotus Temple or Kamal Mandir is a marvellous architecture that is shaped like a white lotus flower.
-Visitors can connect here with their spiritual self through prayer and meditation.
-Nature lovers can stroll around the lush green gardens of this temple which are bursting with colourful flowers and has nine reflecting pools.
+Lotus Temple or the Baha’i Lotus Temple or Kamal Mandir is a marvellous architecture shaped like a white lotus flower.
+Visitors can connect here with their spiritual selves through prayer and meditation.
+Nature lovers can stroll around this temple’s lush green gardens, bursting with colourful flowers and nine reflecting pools.

 Hawa Mahal, Jaipur